KTawk/eHotel/README.md

 Clone the repo
 Set up a PostgreSQL database and configure DB credentials in your servlets Run with Apache Tomcat 10
-Access the app at http://localhost:8080/eHotel
+Access the app at the link given in the terminal

 📌 Skills Learned